ATrefzer/Insight/README.md

 The utility helps you to find these hotspots quickly.
 In the visualizations, the area of a rectangle or innermost circle corresponds to a file's size (lines of code).
 The color corresponds to the change frequency.
 So to find hotspots, you search for large and dark areas.
 Use the mouse to hover over the shapes to get a tooltip with additional information.

-The cool thing is that this kind of analysis works independently of the language you use.
+This kind of analysis works independently of the language you use.

 ![Hotspots_TreeMap](Screenshots/Hotspots_TreeMap.PNG)